-The Program of the Party for Socialism and Liberation was adopted by the First Party Congress of the PSL in February 2010, and amended by the Second Party Congress in February 2013 and the Third Party Congress in April 2016.
+The Program of the Party for Socialism and Liberation was adopted by the First Party Congress of the PSL in February 2010, and amended in subsequent congresses in 2013, 2016, 2019, and 2022.

 Part 1: The struggle for socialism

 The Party for Socialism and Liberation exists to carry out the struggle for socialism inside the United States, the center of world capitalism and imperialism.
-The PSL stands in solidarity with our sisters and brothers around the world who are resisting capitalist exploitation and imperialist domination.
+The PSL stands in solidarity with working-class and oppressed people around the world who are resisting capitalist exploitation and imperialist domination.

 The need for the socialist reorganization of society becomes more apparent and urgent with each passing day.
 While a tiny part of the population grows ever richer, tens of millions of workers here in the United States and billions of workers around the world sink deeper into poverty.
 Monumental advances in science and technology, which could have uplifted the many, instead have mainly enriched the few.